amastrobera/java_course_proj/README.md

 #### Run the server

-The server needs to know where the data is stored and what port of the (localhost) to server to, say 8080.
+The server needs to know where the data is stored and what port of the (localhost) to server to.
+You can choose the type of server you want to use (database or  file system) when you launch it.

+##### (a) using MySQL and JDBC Connector

+I used port-number 8080, database "meals_and_allergies", user "angelo", pass "angelo".

+	java -jar server/dist/server.jar port-number database-name user passwd

+##### (b) Using a flat file system

+I used port-number 8080.

-	java -jar server/dist/server.jar /path/to/data 8080
+	java -jar server/dist/server.jar port-number /path/to/data

 #### Run the client

 This **just a tests** to see whether the client can communicate with server properly.
 We use the gui to work.
 Client is eventually a library used by a gui or other program.
+I used host *localhost* and port-number *8080*.

-	java -jar client/dist/client.jar
+	java -jar client/dist/client.jar host port-number

 #### Run the GUI

-This is your own interface.
-Launch it as :
+This is your own interface. *localhost* and *8080* are hardcoded in the software.

     java -jar gui/dist/gui.jar